- A. Definition

 g.
 Easily accessible master electrical ignition “kill” switch;

 h.
-Seat belt cutter is Mandatory and should be within the vehicle-mounted somewhere that is easily accessible/visible to anyone who may need to use it.
+A seat belt cutter is Mandatory and should be within the vehicle mounted somewhere that is easily accessible/visible to anyone who may need to use it.

 i.
 Window guards to all windows which should be openable from both internal and external in the event of an emergency/extraction (not fixed permanently to the vehicle door and can open independently).